meshlogic/meshlogic.github.io/posts/blender/rendering/nodes-correct-hdri.rst

 There are two most common file formats: **Radiance HDR (.hdr)** and **OpenEXR (.exr)**.
 OpenEXR is often preferred in Blender, because it enables to store renders with multiple layers and passes for post-processing and also seems to be more memory effective, but HDR files should work fine as well.

 Of course, capturing a 360deg panoramic environment map with such a high range of exposure is not an easy task.
 I think, there is no camera capable to capture such dynamic range in a single shot.
 Exposure bracketing and using filters is essential.
-All that difficulties are the reason why quality HDRI images are quite rare and expansive.
+All that difficulties are the reason why quality HDR images are quite rare and expansive.
 However, there are many sites providing HDRIs for free, usually in reduced resolution.